sajalshres/nagios-core-api/README.md

 # nagios-core-api
-A python wrapper for nagios core monitoring
+A python wrapper for querying nagios core monitoring

 ## Note:
 This module is *work-in-progress*.